Flora

 To install and maintain undertakings, the native vegetation suppression occurs only by Forest Authorization or equivalent document, as per the environment laws and regulation in force.

 In offset planting execution or with landscape purposes, the Company prioritizes local ecosystem native species use.
+The list of native flora species used in Copel GeT’s forest compensation projects can be accessed here.

 In order to prevent that its generation and transmission projects from causing native species decrease in remainders and in areas under recovery, Copel sponsors vegetable species rescue and reallocation, especially epiphytes, and seed collection, which are donated education institutions and state environment agencies, fostering research and seedling production.
 Such actions end up preserving not only species diversity, but also genetic variability, which is a significant factor to assess the danger grade of each one.